rtoengi/deep-neural-network-tuning-tutorials/07_fix_vanishing_gradients_with_relu/README.md

 ### Using Xavier initialization

-Using a deep MLP with tanh as its activation function for the hidden layers and initializing the weights randomly and uniformly from the range [0, 1] resulted in very poor performance with the model not able to learn the problem.
+Using a deep MLP with tanh as its activation function for the hidden layers and initializing the weights randomly and uniformly from the range [0, 1] resulted in very poor performance with the model not being able to learn the problem.
 However, initializing the weights using the Xavier uniform method with the network configuration otherwise unchanged resulted in rather good accuracy performance of `train: 0.814, test: 0.840`.
 This confirms the known fact that a suitable combination of the weight's initialization method and the applied activation function for a given hidden layer is crucial.
 The following learning curves also show that the problem has been learnt as soon as after about 100 epochs.